Research Interests

 Transliteration Playground

-Try the web app View the source
+Try the web app View the sourceBox Editor for Tesseract

-Try the web app View the source
+Try the web app View the sourcePublished Papers

-Whether you're a fellow researcher, a student, or simply interested in learning more about the latest developments in computer science, I hope you find these papers informative and engaging.
+I invite you to explore the abstracts of my papers, which represent significant contributions to the field of computer science.
+Whether you are a fellow researcher, student, or simply interested in the latest developments, I hope you find these papers insightful and engaging.

 Comparing ML OCR Engines on Texts from 19th Century Written in the Romanian Transitional Script

-• Marc Frîncu, Marius E. Penteliuc, Simina Frîncu, Gheorhe Bran, and Manuela Zanescu
+- Marc Frîncu†, Marius E. Penteliuc, Simina Frîncu, Gheorhe Bran, and Manuela Zanescu‡

-• Department of Computer Science
+- Department of Computer Science

-• West University of Timișoara, Romania
+- West University of Timișoara, Romania

-• {marius.penteliuc, ioana.frincu, gheorghe.bran, manuela.zanescu}@e-uvt.ro
+- {marius.penteliuc, ioana.frincu, gheorghe.bran, manuela.zanescu}@e-uvt.ro

-• †School of Science and Technology
+- †School of Science and Technology

-• Nottingham Trent University, United Kingdom
+- Nottingham Trent University, United Kingdom

-• marc.frincu@ntu.ac.uk
+- marc.frincu@ntu.ac.uk

-• ‡Central University Library Timișoara, Romania
+- ‡Central University Library Timișoara, Romania

 Abstract — Many 19th century Romanian texts are written in the Transitional Script (RTS) combining Cyrillic and Latin characters in variable proportions depending on specific factors (period, region, publishing house, literary trends, and personal beliefs).
 Thousands of heritage documents in numerous libraries across Romania have yet to be digitized.
 Reading texts written in RTS is challenging for modern scholars, today’s students and OCR engines which due to specific particularities have difficulties in processing them.
 Transfer learning can be used to train state-of-the-art tools such as Tesseract or Transkribus, but their efficiency varies according to the underlying deep neural network, the training parameters, and the particularities of the scanned images and used scripts.
 In this paper, we compare the performance of two architectures on 180 OCR models for 5 scenarios (best CER <4.6% for Tesseract) and discuss OCR challenges on RTS texts.